Headshot Guide: Tips and Prep

 Your outfit should be true to your brand, fit your personality, and make you feel confident!

 Bring lots of options.
 Make sure everything is cleaned, pressed, and fits well.
-As a general rule, keep patterns to a minimum, and try and avoid logos, as they can be distracting.
-Same goes for jewellery and accessories – unless they’re integral to your brand, no necklaces, keep earrings small, or not at all.
+I’d rather have a bunch of clothes hanging on the rack than regretting not bringing a certain shirt.
+As a general rule, I try to avoid very busy patterns, as they can be distracting.
+Same goes for jewellery and accessories – unless they’re integral to your brand.
+If you’re going to wear any, keep them small.
 We want the attention on you, not what you’re wearing.
+A quick note on very fine pinstripes/polkadots/houndstooth – they can create a ‘shimmer’ effect on camera (called moire), so perhaps consider different options

 Solid colours are always a good call.
 Choose colours that work well with your skin tone and hair colour, and flatter your figure.
-We generally avoid solid black or white outfits, but it’s always good to have them included in your options.
-Remember that your Headshot is just that – head and shoulders.
-Don’t stress about pants or shoes, but bring a couple options anyway (if you usually wear high heels, you’ll stand differently with them on than in flats).
+Solid black or white outfits can sometimes wash out out, but it’s always good to have them included in your options.
+Remember that your Headshot is just that – head and shoulders, but bring a couple pant and shoe options anyway to have options for Portraits.
+If you usually wear high heels, you’ll stand differently with them on than in flats, for example.
 A lint roller is always a good thing to pack in your bag.

-A collared shirt/blouse is always classic.
+A collared shirt/blouse is always classic – clothing that has some form to it reads really well on camera.
 V-neck t-shirts are great if they’re fitted, and they layer well under a sweater.
 A dress with a simple pattern or solid colour is always a good option to bring, as are slacks and jeans (for a more casual look).
 If you’re going for a business or corporate look, a jacket & tie / suit is strongly recommended.
 Longer sleeves tend to work better than tank-tops, and have a more professional look to them.
-If you usually wear glasses, we’ll do some photos with and without them.
-We’ll do our best to minimize glare, but be aware it’s not always possible to remove it completely.
+Try to avoid turtle necks and cowl neck tops.
+If you usually wear glasses, wear them in your photos.

 Hair & Makeup

 If you’ve hired a makeup artist with us (and if you’re able to, it’s always recommended), then you can relax and we’ll have you come in with plenty of time to get ready.
-They’ll be there for the duration of the shoot for touch ups and any changes.
-In general, a clean & natural look is always favoured – especially at the beginning.
-If you have long hair, we’ll start with your hair down, and towards the end of the shoot we’ll put it up.
+They’ll be there to see the makeup on camera, and adjust as needed.
+If you’d like them there for the duration of the shoot for touch ups and any changes, that can be arranged in advance.

 What do I do?

 Relax.
 Have fun.
 Be yourself.
 And don’t forget to breathe.
-Don’t worry about posing – just bring your awesome self, and be open to taking direction.
-Remember, this is all about you, and showcasing your personality in a photograph, so don’t worry about ‘getting it right’.
-Some direction may seem odd, or sound funny, but we know the best way to shape the face for the looks we want.
+Don’t worry about posing – just be present, and be open to taking direction.
+Remember, this is all about you and showcasing your personality in a photograph, so don’t worry about ‘getting it right’.
+Some direction may seem odd, or sound funny, but I promise that it works.
 The photos will look awesome!

 After the session

-We’ll go through the photos and pick some favourites.
+We’ll sit down, have a coffee/beverage and go through the photos.
 I shoot tethered, meaning you’ll have had the chance to see your photos throughout the session.
-At this point, it is your responsibility to let me know if we’ve missed anything, or if anything needs to be re-shot.
+At this point, we’ll make sure we haven’t missed anything, or decide if anything needs to be re-shot.
+We’ll choose your favourites and make sure you have photos you absolutely love!
 You’ll approve your final photo selections before you leave, so there are no surprises.

-In the editing, blemishes will be removed, and there will be some light retouching of the skin, but we won’t change the shape of your face, eyes, lips, and such.
-We’ve just spent a great Headshot Session getting fantastic images that you’ll be proud to show off!
+In the editing, blemishes will be removed, flyaways will be tamed (within reason) and skin tone will be smoothed out.
+I will not change the shape of your body, face, eyes, lips, and such – we’re presenting you as the amazing person you are.
+We’ve just spent a great Session together, creating fantastic images that you’ll be proud to show off!